pprachi15/main/README.md

 - **Supplemental Instructor of Computer Science, CSU Sacramento**
   - Use data visualization tools to create charts and graphs to help identify trends and patterns in student performance data.
-  - Analyze data related to student performance and engagement, such as attendance records, quiz or exam scores, and feedback from students, to identify areas where additional support may be needed.
+  - Analyze data related to student performance and engagement, to identify areas where additional support may be needed.
   - Planning and teaching (Programming Concepts and Methods) two 60-minute SI classes for Java each week based on the Kansas City SI model.
   - Maintaining instructional materials online and helping students learn Java efficiently by practicing problems in every Lecture Session.
   - Creating challenging worksheets to help students in practicing Java.

 -----------------------------------------------------------------------------------------------------------------
-# Projects
+## Project Portfolio

 **Technology/Software:**